HILL PATTERN ON A HAIR MINERAL ANALYSIS

 FOUR HIGH HILL AND FOUR LOW HILL

 These are variants on the hill pattern.
 A four high hill means that a four highs pattern is present, along with the hill.
-This combination indicates some joy and celebration, but with more stress and inflammation than is ideal.
+This is an excellent combination pattern, like a very tall mountain, with lots of joy and celebration.

 A four lows hill means a four lows pattern combined with a hill pattern.
 Four lows is an exhaustion metabolic type.
-The combination with a hill is unusual, but probably indicates that the person sees some light at the end of the tunnel.
+The combination with a hill is unusual, and indicates excitement even though the person is in a four lows pattern.
+We could say it is light appearing at the end of the tunnel of four lows.

 FAST OXIDIZER HILL VERSUS SLOW OXIDIZER HILL PATTERNS